jdx/mise/README.md

 ### `rtx local`

 ```
-Sets .tool-versions to include a specific runtime

-then displays the contents of .tool-versions
+Sets or gets tool versions in the local .tool-versions or .rtx.toml file

-use this to set the runtime version when within a directory
+Use this to set a tool's version when within a directory
-use `rtx global` to set a runtime version globally
+Use `rtx global` to set a runtime version globally
+This uses `.tool-version` by default unless there is a `.rtx.toml` file or if `RTX_USE_TOML`
+is set.
+A future v2 release of rtx will default to using `.rtx.toml`.

 Usage: local [OPTIONS] [RUNTIME]...

 Arguments:
   [RUNTIME]...
-          Runtimes to add to .tool-versions
+          Runtimes to add to .tool-versions/.rtx.toml
           e.g.: nodejs@18
           if this is a single runtime with no version,
-          the current value of .tool-versions will be displayed
+          the current value of .tool-versions/.rtx.toml will be displayed

 Options:
   -p, --parent